-As soon as I started writing about Eva Green, my font immediately switched itself to ‘Century Gothic’.
-It would have been ‘Baroque’, but I just don’t have that option on my laptop, sadly.
+As soon as I started writing about Eva Green, I find myself changing the font to ‘Century Gothic’.

 The otherworldly Miss Eva covers the latest issue of The Edit, Net-A-Porter’s online magazine.
-She is promoting her new movie Miss Peregrine’s Home for Peculiar Children, directed by Tim Burton.
+She is promoting her new movie, Miss Peregrine’s Home for Peculiar Children, directed by Tim Burton.
+She will be leading a strong cast, including Samuel L. Jackson and Judi Dench.

-- Review: Miss Peregrine’s Home for Peculiar Children – There’s something skin-creeping about it – like the Victorian era “freak show” – that feels very Burton.
+- Review: Miss Peregrine’s Home for Peculiar Children – There’s something skin-creeping about it, akin to the Victorian era “freak show”.